hmlongco/RxSwiftWidgets/README.md

 }
 ```

 By now things should be looking pretty familiar.
 Our photo widget consists of an image widget placed directly over a label widget in a z-stack, used to let you visually stack elements on top of one another.

 The z-stack is constrained to the desired size using *height* and *width* modifiers, and is turned into a circle with the *cornerRadius* modifier.

+Note that the label widget is adjusting the size of the font used based on the size itself.
+That lets us use the same user-defined widget on both the list and detail screens.

 The downside to interface composition?
 Practically speaking...
 None.